-5. Goal 5: Improve Quantity and Quality of Research on Heart Disease and Related Risk Factors
+5. Goal 5: Improve Quantity and Quality of Research on Heart Disease and Related Risk Factors o The platform's success will provide a model for advocating for broader public health policy changes.

-6. Goal 6: Improve Cardiovascular Health and Quality of Life through Legislation and Policy Development

-The platform's success will provide a model for advocating for broader public health policy changes.
 Insights gained from the Swasthya Parivaar Community will be used to inform legislative initiatives aimed at improving cardiovascular health, promoting preventive care, and ensuring access to quality healthcare services for all.